StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-5.0.x.md

             1. The `strangebee/thehive:latest` tag remains associated with TheHive 5.0.x versions
             2. A new `strangebee/thehive:5.1` tag is now available and associated with the latest `5.1.x` version

+### Health checks

+If you have health checks on the application http interface, they should be disabled during the upgrade process.
+Otherwise the orchestrator will kill TheHive during the update process.